-Theft of services is a crime in the state of Connecticut.
-If you face this charge, don’t panic.
+Theft of services, theft of utility services, and unlicensed contractor fraud are all crimes.
+If you face one of these charges, or multiple charges, don’t panic.
 There are things that you can do to get help and defend yourself.
 A good place to start is understanding the specifics of your charge.
-Here, I will explain what theft of services means.
+Here, I will explain these crimes.
 Then, you can begin to defend yourself against this charge.

 Theft of Services